 Alternative C includes spring and fall HFEs in long-term strategies C1 and C2, fall HFEs only in long-term strategy C4, and no HFEs in long-term strategy C3; proactive spring HFEs are tested in April, May, or June in high-volume years.
-This alternative features low summer flows in some years in long-term strategy C2 and has highest monthly release volumes December-January and July, and lower volumes August-November.
-Long-term strategies C1-C4 have more extended low flows and fewer growing-season extended high flows than

-Alternative A (although long-term strategies C2-C4 have more growing-season extended high flows than long-term strategy C1); long-term strategy C3 has slightly more nongrowing-season extended high flows than the other Alternative C long-term strategies.
+This alternative features low summer flows in some years in long-term strategy C2, and has highest monthly release volumes December-January and July, and lower volumes from August through November.
+Long-term strategies C1-C4 have more extended low flows and fewer growing season extended high flows than Alternative A (although long-term strategies C2-C4 have more growing season extended high flows than long-term strategy C1); long-term strategy C3 has slightly more non-growing season extended high flows than the other Alternative C long-term strategies.
 Long-term strategies C1 and C2 have considerably more spring and fall HFEs than Alternative A; the number of long-term strategy C4 fall HFEs is similar to those of long-term strategies C1 and C2.
-The model results for each of the metrics, as well as the overall score for Alternative C, are presented in Table G-11 for long-term strategy C1; in Table G-11 in Table G-12 for C2, in Table G-13 for C3, and in Table G-14 for C4.
+The model results for each of the metrics, as well as the overall score for this alternative, are presented for long-term strategy C1 (Table G-11), followed by long-term strategies C2 (Table G-12), C3 (Table G-13), and C4 (Table G-14).